alexarlord-boop/muse-academy-catalog/README.md

-Creating a README for a GitHub project is essential as it provides users with an overview of your project, installation instructions, usage guidelines, and other important details.
-Here’s a comprehensive README for your music album catalog project.

----

 # Music Album Catalog

 A responsive web application built with React.js that serves as a catalog for music albums.
 The application includes user authentication, album management, and search functionalities, with distinct roles for editors and visitors.
 Backend functionality is managed using a BaaS service like Supabase.